jedwardsol/opensslSign/README.md

 This generates a

 * 2048 bit RSA key,
-* key based on an Elliptic curve
+* a key based on an Elliptic curve
 * key based on an Edwards curve
 * a 2048 bit DSA key,
 * and a SLH-DSA key